Lesson 1: Get Shaking!

 Understanding the Raspberry Shake: What is a Geophone?

-Figure 1: Diagram of a geophone and its parts.
+Figure 1: Cutted geophone and diagram of its parts.

 How can we use our Shake?

-The Raspberry Shake is a powerful tool for detecting and recording all types of ground vibrations, from natural seismic events like earthquakes to everyday anthropogenic noise such as traffic, fireworks, and even sound from loudspeakers.
-Its sensitive geophone captures even the smallest ground movements.
+The Raspberry Shake is a powerful tool for detecting and recording all types of ground vibrations, from natural phenomena like earthquakes to everyday anthropogenic noise such as traffic, fireworks, and even loud music.
+Its sensitive geophone ensures that even the smallest ground movements are detected.

 Visualizing and Analyzing Data